Sheikh Nur Mohamed Abkey

-Sheikh Nur Mohamed Abkey (ca.1958 - 4 May 2010) was a Somalian journalist killed in the line of duty.
+Sheikh Nur Mohamed Abkey (ca.1958 – 4 May 2010) was a Somali journalist killed in the line of duty.
 Abkey worked for Radio Mogadishu-Voice of Somali Republic in Somalia's capital city.
 He had a long career as a journalist and worked under difficult conditions during the last two decades of his career.

 Career

 Abkey was a well-known journalist in Somalia who had been working for media concerns since at least 1988 or possibly 1970.
 He had worked for East Africa Radio, SONA (the Somali News Agency), the radio station HornAfrik and for the Somali Television Network as a comedian and news anchor before going to work for Radio Mogadishu where he trained journalists with the country's Information Ministry.
 Associates said he turned down suggestions that for security he should live at the radio station and that he refused to be intimidated by the factions fighting in Mogadishu.